Ziconius/FudgeC2/README.md

-# Fudge
-A Powershell implant framework built on Python3/Flask- Designed for team collaboration and improved reporting.

-### -- Upcoming Content --
-#### Implant Manager

-* Add password change
-* Add icons to supplement text
-* Order implant check-ins buy quality

-##### Implant
-* Create further staging options (docx, pfd, etc)
-* Settings for Fudge boot

-##### Controller
-* Check for `fudge.db` in the working dir, if not configure new setup.
-* Code refactor Controller to boot server & listener
-* Code to be moved into folders and more managers to be constructed
-* Restructure how listeners are configured and launched.
-This peice of work will likely take several weeks of reengineering.

-###  ----------------------

 # Fudge Overview
+A Powershell implant framework built on Python3/Flask- Designed for team collaboration and client interaction and campaign timelining.

 ## Setup
 ### Installation